UT-ADL/milrem_visual_offroad_navigation/README.md

 **Local planner** takes a camera image and predicts next waypoints, where the robot can drive without hitting obstacles.
 * Inputs to the model are:
   * Current camera image
-  * Past 5 camera images
+  * Past 5 camera images for context
   * Goal image
 * Outputs of the model are:
   * Trajectory of 5 waypoints